mihanovak1024/mihanovak1024.github.io/_pages/about.md

 I've been programming professionally since my **20th** birthday.

+From March 2024 I've joined the startup Playgap, which will disrupt Mobile Advertisement by providing an Offline Advertising solution, as a Senior Android Engineer.

-For the past 2 years I've been a Senior Software Engineer and a Frontend Team Lead in Turtl.
+Previous 2 years I've been a Senior Software Engineer and a Frontend Team Lead in Turtl, a revolutionised content management platform based on psychological studies.
 Previous 6 years I was working in Ad Technology space witnessing <b style="color:#00adb5">world class</b> trends in Mobile Advertisement sphere.

 I never rest and have been part of 2 side projects: